Xitonight/Matuvim/README.md

 <h3><img src="http://wiki.installgentoo.com/images/f/f9/Arch-linux-logo.png" width=22 height=22/> On Arch Linux</h3>

-On Arch Linux you'll only need to run the installation script, as it'll do everything for you.
+On Arch Linux you'll only need to run the installation script, as it'll do (almost) everything for you.
 It'll backup the files automatically to `<path/to/the/file>.bkp` and it will automatically install all the required packages.

 ```bash
 curl -fsSLO https://raw.githubusercontent.com/Xitonight/neoconf/main/install_arch.sh && chmod +x ./install_arch.sh && ./install_arch.sh
 ```

+When Neovim opens for the second time run `:MasonInstallAll` to install all LSPs, formatters and linters.

 <h3><img src="http://wiki.installgentoo.com/images/5/5b/Ubuntu.png" width=22 height=22/> On other distros</h3>